NASA Experiment to Track Space ‘Doughnut’ Encircling Earth

 Credit: NASA/Gonzalo Cucho-Padin

-This model shows how particles flow between Earth’s magnetotail (left) and the inner magnetosphere (right), separated approximately by the curved white line in the lower chart.
-Earth is represented as the black and white circle, and the solar wind is flowing into the simulation from the right.
-The color represents the portion of the velocity flowing either sunward (blue) or anti-sunward (red).
-The line plot in the upper chart represents the instantaneous speed of flows entering the inner magnetosphere at different locations along the white curved boundary.
+This model shows how particles flow between Earth’s magnetotail (left) and the inner magnetosphere (right).
+The curved white line in the lower chart depicts the approximate boundary between those regions.
+Earth is represented as the black-and-white circle.
+The solar wind flows in from the right.
+The colors represent the velocity (speed and direction) that particles are flowing, either sunward (blue) or anti-sunward (red).
+The line plot in the upper chart represents the speed of flows as they enter the inner magnetosphere at different locations along the white curved boundary.

 Credit: NASA/Alex Glocer

 This simulation shows fluctuations in the doughnut-shaped ring current during a solar storm.
-The ring current is more intense at the yellow end of the spectrum and less intense toward purple.
+In the color scale used here, yellow shows where the ring current is most intense while purple shows where it is least intense.
 The ring current can be very dynamic in time, and its intensity can vary significantly at different locations in space.

 Credit: NASA/Austin Brenner